Here's a bit of an overview of how I operate such a small layout

 The cement plant is a major source of traffic on my layout, with a small fleet of Southern Rail Models NPRY/NPRF NSW cement hoppers and a sole Casula Hobbies NPCF cement hopper for a bit of variety usually being cycled in and out of the cement siding as required.
-As my layout is set between 2002 and 2008, hook-and-pull operations that were in place with the long defunct Northern Rivers Railroad, were now being performed by its successor Interail.
-So you will find operations on my layout being fictitiously shared between Interail and Pacific National, enabling my On Track Models NSW 82 class diesel and an Auscision Models 421 class diesel to share the duties.
+My layout is set between two era's, the early 1990's with Freight Rail handling all freight within NSW with locos such as 3518, the Auscision Models 45 Class diesel.
+Then there's the early 2000's, with hook-and-pull operations that were in place with the long defunct Northern Rivers Railroad, were now being performed by its successor Interail with locos such as 42109, an Auscision Models 421 class diesel.

 The Philden steel shunt

-Steel is another staple traffic source to Philden, and loads of coil steel are usually required to be rolled flat and used for concrete reinforcing for a nearby highway upgrade project that is taking place just beyond the layout.
-For the present, the steel is being unloaded by forklift on the concrete apron of the abandoned siding that I modeled beside the cement plant until I begin construction of the steel receiving shed that will occupy the spare siding that stands opposite the cement plant.
-The coil steel loads are shipped in on a pair of Auscision Models NCTY open wagons that were formerly NODY wagons that had their doors removed and steel cradles fitted inside, and are among my favourite freight cars that I operate.
+Steel is another traffic source to Philden, and loads of coil steel are usually required to be rolled flat and used for concrete reinforcing for a nearby highway upgrade project that is taking place just beyond the layout.
+For the present, the steel is being unloaded by forklift on the concrete apron of the abandoned siding that I modelled beside the cement plant.
+The coil steel loads are shipped in on either Auscision Models NCTY open wagons that were formerly NODY wagons that had their doors removed and steel cradles fitted inside, or the Auscision Models NCNX coil steel wagons with covered tarpaulins protecting the loads.

 The Philden local freight